kdembler/scriptum/README.md

 # Scriptum
 Scriptum is a simple blogger site built for educational purposes.
-It's quite and old project hacked to work, so don't expect too much.
+It's quite an old project hacked to work, so don't expect too much.

 ## Live demo
 You can play around [here](https://scriptum.kdembler.com).